What happened to Arsenal’s Paulinho, a goalscorer on Pascal Cygan’s debut?

-Unless you were at Stevenage’s Broadhall Way ground in July 2002, you probably don’t remember a lot about Arsenal’s pre-season win against the Hertfordshire side.
+Unless you were at Stevenage on July 17, 2002, you probably don’t remember a lot about Arsenal’s pre-season win against the Hertfordshire side.

 Well, Arsenal won the game by six goals to one, despite going in level at the break, and it marked the first time fans got to see new signing Pascal Cygan, who, according to the BBC, Arsene Wenger viewed as Tony Adams’ successor.